AFK-S/Grad-Guide/README.md

 GradGuide strives to be a reliable companion throughout the financial journey of students and graduates, helping them build a strong foundation for their future.

+## **Getting Started**

+To start using GradGuide, follow these steps:

+1. Clone the project repository from GitHub.
+2. Install the necessary dependencies for the front-end and back-end using npm.
+3. Set up your MongoDB database.
+4. Setup the config.js file in the client folder depending on your IP address if you want to run it on your local machine.
+5. Run the React Native app on your local development environment.

+## **Contributing**

+We welcome contributions from the community to improve GradGuide further.
+If you encounter any bugs, have suggestions for new features, or want to enhance existing functionality, please feel free to create a pull request.

 ## **Screens**